kibo-logo

 Why Use Immunofluorescence?

-IF is a powerful technique when there is a need to visualize multiple proteins within a single sample.
-With advances in confocal microscopy and multispectral imaging it is now possible to stain more than 9 antigens in a single tissue, which is impossible with traditional IHC.
+IF offers a powerful method for visualizing multiple proteins within a single sample.
+With advances in confocal microscopy and multispectral imaging, it is now possible to stain more than nine antigens in a single tissue, which is impossible with traditional IHC.

-IF also allows users to understand co-expression and spatial relationship between multiple proteins and biomolecules through co-localization while still preserving tissue context that also is not possible with IHC.
+Unlike IHC, IF also allows users to understand co-expression and spatial relationships between multiple proteins and biomolecules through co-localization, while still preserving tissue context.

 Immunofluorescence FAQs